-Before the Contest Each team will designate two students as team captains.
+Before the Contest Each team will designate a student as team captain.
 The host will identify the head judge.

-During the Contest A penalty, disqualification, measurement, score, or condition of competition may be protested only by the team captains and only to the head judge.
+During the Contest A penalty, disqualification, measurement, score, or condition of competition may be protested only by a team captain and only to the head judge.
 The protest must be made as soon as possible after the situation becomes apparent.
-The head judge will not hear the protest if he or she is approached by students other than team captains.
+The head judge will not hear the protest if he or she is approached by students other than the team captain.
 As soon as possible after a protest is made, the head judge will interrupt the contest if necessary, gather the other judges and the captains of the teams involved, and hear the protest.
 The decision of the head judge is final.